Looking north from the road bridge at Ruddington station showing the end of the line and the trackbed leading on to Nottingham. April 1975.

 In winter 1979/80, the GCR bridge over the ex-Midland Railway main line stands ready for final demolition, here looking north.
 Part of the bridge has already been demolished since there were originally spans over four openings and the span over the southernmost opening in the foreground, which apparently never had any tracks through it, has already been demolished.
 The brick pier immediately in front is a central support not an abutment and above it is the cut-off end of the decking.
 Beyond on the right the new embankment with the chord from the GCR to the Midland can be made out, passing over a large concrete culvert.

 It was unusual for an embankment to be removed before a bridge, it was usually the other way round.
 But this was the situation at Railway Terrace, just south of the bridge over the Midland Main Line, in 1981, and allows examination of the construction of the bridge abutment.

 Close up of the bridge abutment at Railway Terrace.
-The buttresses would have strengthened the abutment, supported it from any tendency to topple over, and would also have locked the abutment to the embankment.
+The buttresses would have strengthened the abutment, supporting it from any tendency to topple over, and would also have locked the abutment to the embankment.

 Looking south from on top of the Railway Terrace bridge along the line of the removed embankment leading to the northern limit of the preserved Great Central Railway.

 This bridge, which was subsequently removed, and the missing embankment are being be replaced as part of the GCR ‘Bridging the Gap’ project.